Installing drip irrigation

 City codes require that a backflow prevention assembly must be included in your irrigation system.
 The backflow prevention device stops irrigation water that potentially carries chemicals such as fertilizer or weed killers from flowing backward into your home's drinking water.
-While home builders in Southern Nevada typically install a PVB during construction, changes to your landscape may require moving it to a higher elevation or new location.
-A plumbing permit, obtainable through the city or county, is required for installation.
+While home builders in Southern Nevada typically install a pressure vacuum valve (PVB) during construction, changes to your landscape may require moving it to a higher elevation or new location.
+A plumbing permit, which is obtainable through the city or county, is required for installation.
 Call before installation to get clear code requirements.

 The valve box is buried underground and protects the valves, filter and pressure regulator.
 To install the valve box, follow these steps: